Please provide details about your work for your employer. We will ask you about possible self-employment later.

 You can work while you receive Social Security retirement benefits.
 If you do, it could mean a higher benefit for you.
 That can be important to you later in life.
 It also could increase the future benefit amounts your family and/or survivors may receive.

 In the year you reach full retirement age, we will deduct $1 in benefits for each $3 you earn above a different limit, but only in the months before you reach full retirement age.
-For 2013, the limit is $40,080.
-In 2014, the limit will be $41,400.
+For 2016, the limit will be $41,880.

 Starting with the month you reach full retirement age, you may receive your benefits with no limit on your earnings.